Kirkuk: Ancient history

+Early Bronze

+Akkadian Period

 Ancient Arrapkha was a part of Sargon of Akkad's Akkadian Empire (2335–2154 BC), and city was exposed to the raids of the Lullubi during Naram-Sin's reign.

+Gutian Period

 Later the city was occupied around 2150 BC by language Isolate speaking Zagros Mountains dwellers who were known as the Gutian people by the Semitic and Sumerian of Mesopotamians.
+Arraphkha was the capital of the short-lived Guti kingdom (Gutium).

+Ur III Period

-Arraphkha was the capital of the short-lived Guti kingdom (Gutium), before it was destroyed and the Gutians driven from Mesopotamia by the Neo-Sumerian Empire c.
-2090 BC.
+The Gutians were driven from Mesopotamia by the Neo-Sumerian Empire c.
+2115 BC.

+Middle Bronze

 Arrapkha became a part of the Old Assyrian Empire (c.2025–1750 BC), before Hammurabi briefly subjected Assyria to the short-lived Babylonian Empire, after which it again became a part of Assyria c.1725 BC.

+Late Bronze

+Mitanni Period

 However, by the middle of the 2nd millennium B.C. the Indo-Aryan Mittani of Anatolia formed a ruling class over the language isolate speaking Hurrians, and began to expand into a Hurri-Mitanni Empire.
 In the 1450s they attacked Assyria, sacking Assur, and bringing the cities of Gasur and Arrapkha under their control.
 From c.1450 to 1393 BC the kings of Assyria paid tribute to the kingdom of Mittani.

+Assyrian Period

-The Middle Assyrian Empire (1365–1020 BC) overthrew the Hurri-Mitanni in the mid 14th century BC and Arrapha once more became incorporated into Assyria proper.
+The Middle Assyrian Empire (1365–1020 BC) overthrew the Hurri-Mitanni in the mid 14th century BC.
+Arrapha became part of Assyria proper, with the Hurrian population driven away from the region.
 In the 11th and 10th centuries BC the city rose to prominence, becoming an important city in Assyria until the fall of the Neo-Assyrian Empire (911–605 BC).